kinnala/scikit-fem/docs/listofexamples.rst

    The solution of Example 17.

-See the `source code of Example 17 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex17.py>`_ for more information.
+See the source code of :exlink:`17` for more information.

 Example 19: Heat equation
 -------------------------